 The.
 Heart.
 Skips.
 A. Beat.
-Luckily, their style if forever.
-Might this be why I’m so fond of style?
-Fond of anything that is forever?
+Luckily, their style is forever.
+Might this be the reason behind my fondness of style, fond of anything that is forever?
 Now the cynics might say that nothing is, in fact, forever.
-Well, 🥁 Let It Be 🥁 is, ooh wee!
+Well, Let It Be is, ooh wee!

-The pictures found on the internet are nothing compared to seeing the two actors actually perform in Sydney Pollack’s 1973 film.
+The pictures one can find on the internet don’t even come close to the effect one can sense when, actually, watching the two actors perform in Sydney Pollack’s 1973 film.
 While their charisma is, obviously, a major part of the way they were, their style makes us all dream of a way to be.
-And I only mean style, because I must certainly let their love just be and actually dream of a forever love.
+And I only mean style because I must certainly let their love just be and dream of a forever love.
 Like I always have.
 Not of love forever.

-There will always be people saying that it’s impossible, but there always have been people saying that it’s impossible to the most wonderfully possible things in the world.
+There will always be people saying that it’s impossible, but there, here, everywhere, will, also, always be people who make the impossible wonderfully possible.
 You may say that I am a dreamer, but I’m not the only one, ooh wee.

 Simplicity at its best.
 Engaged body language even when not engaged.

-Off white and jeans are almost as sweet together as Robert Redford’s embrace of Barbra Streisand reading in his cardigan.
-And all these on a beach near to their home.
+Off white and jeans are almost as sweet together as Robert Redford’s embrace of Barbra Streisand reading in his cardigan is.
+And all these on a beach close to their home.
 I mean…

 Charming.
 Her all feminine, him in his uniform.